mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 * You want to be the only user with access to your sensitive data.
 * You want to specify the domains and subdomains you're allowed to send your sensitive data to.
 * You want your sensitive data encrypted.
-* ([Enterprise teams only](https://www.postman.com/pricing/)) You want to store your secrets in an external vault, such as Azure Key Vault, and [integrate Postman Vault with your external vault](/docs/sending-requests/postman-vault/postman-vault-integrations/).
+* You want to store your secrets in an external vault, such as Azure Key Vault, and [integrate Postman Vault with your external vault](/docs/sending-requests/postman-vault/postman-vault-integrations/).

 Vault secrets are created at the *vault* scope, which is the broadest scope compared to the [variable scopes](/docs/sending-requests/variables/variables/#variable-scopes) in Postman.
 This enables you to securely access and reuse vault secrets in your collections, requests, and environments throughout your workspaces.